-Casual: Low-stakes games targeted at a mass-market for hobbyists.
-Similar to arcade games, consider non intrusive interstitial ads in between levels to create a seamless gaming experience.
+These low-stakes games are aimed at a mass market for hobbyists.
+You’ll also see the terms hyper-casual and hybrid-casual (a new format offering more progression and engagement).
+As with arcade games, consider non-intrusive interstitial ads in between levels to create a seamless gaming experience.

 Examples: Bloons TD, Stack, Crossy Road

-MMORPG: Massively multiplayer online role playing games that involve online-play, controlling and growing your own character, and role-playing.
-Due to the immersive nature of MMORPGs, in-app advertising is more difficult than other genres.
+Massively multiplayer online role playing games (MMORPG) involve online play, controlling and growing your own character, and role-playing.
+Due to the immersive nature of MMORPGs, in-app advertising is more difficult than with other genres.
 Hardcore gamers play for hours a day and constant engagement is a priority for publishers.

 Examples: Genshin Impact, Raid: Shadow Legends, Adventure Quest, Albion Online

-MOBA: Multiplayer online battle arena games involve two teams of players competing to score goals or take over opposing team structures.
-Most common ads include interstitials and rewarded video ads.
+Multiplayer online battle arena (MOBA) games involve two teams of players competing to score goals or take over opposing team structures.
+The most common ads here include interstitials and rewarded video ads.